Guide for Authors

 Book: Author(s) name.
 Book.
 Edition.
 Place: Publisher; Year: Page.
 Example: Momtazi S. [Family and drug abuse].
 3rd ed.
 Zanjan: Mahdis; 2005: 15-61.
 (Persian)

 Dissertation: Author(s) name.
 Title.
 Degree.
 Dissertation.
 Place: University, College, Year: Page.
-Example: Najafi F. [The comparison of body esteem and anxiety of Alzahra University students as unisex university with other university students].
+Example: Najafi F. [The comparison of body esteem and anxiety of Alzahra University students at unisex university with other university students].
 MA.
 Dissertation.
 Tehran: Alzahra University, College of psychology and education science, 2000: 100-55.
 (Persian)

 Electronic Article: Morse SS.
 Factors in the emergence of infectious diseases.
 Emerg Infect Dis (derail online) 1995 Jan- Mar [cited 1996 Jun 5], 1(1): [24 screens].
 Available from: URL;http://www.cdc.gov/ncidod/EID/eid.htm